apk29/arcadeGame/README.md

 Description:
 A responsive arcade frogger game where the user has to cross a road way while avoide being run over by enemy bugs.

+To Play:
+Use the arrow keys to maneuver your player safely across the roadway to the water without getting hit.

 You can go to the:
 [live version](https://apk29.github.io/arcadeGame/)